Deformation-obstruction theory for complexes via Atiyah and Kodaira--Spencer classes: Virtual cycles

-But deformations of the complex $\bar f^*\EE$ from $X\times S_0$ to $X\times S$ are in one-to-one correspondence with extensions from $S_0$ to $S$ of the $B$-map $f$, by the definition of a relative fine moduli space \eqref{univ}.
+But deformations of $\bar f^*\EE$ from $X\times_BS_0$ to $X\times_BS$ are in one-to-one correspondence with extensions from $S_0$ to $S$ of the $B$-map $f$, by the definition of a relative fine moduli space \eqref{univ}.
 So we are done. \end{proof}